sunnatjonMuratov/FalconProject/README.md

 👨‍💻 Contributing
 Contributions are welcome!
 If you have any ideas or improvements, feel free to submit a pull request.
 Please ensure your code follows the existing style and structure.

-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-📞 Contact
-If you have any questions or need further information, you can reach out to Sunnatjon Muratov.

 🎉 Thank you for checking out FalconProject!
 If you find this project helpful or interesting, please consider giving it a ⭐ on GitHub.
 Your support is appreciated!